 This research employed a modified Delphi focus group technique to determine stakeholder participants' perceptions, thoughts, feelings, opinions and beliefs toward university retrenchment efforts.
 The use of focus groups is common, particularly for future hypothesis development and testing (Morgan, 1997).
 Since no relevant literature was found that tested hypotheses pertinent to retrenchment outcomes, the use of modified Delphi groups is warranted.
 Delphi techniques differ from the traditional focus group method in that participants receive summaries, previous comments or results and then asked again to discuss the new information (Rowe & Wright, 2001).
-This iterative approach permits a narrowing down of essential themes by having participants evaluate and reevaluate outcomes.
+This iterative approach permits a narrowing down of essential themes by having participants evaluate and re-evaluate outcomes.

-All Delphi groups were convened and conducted on the same day with participants attending a precollege exploration workshop held at a local library conference center in the Midwest.
-The four groups of participants included the following: (1) Prospective students, sophomores or juniors in high school (n = 14); (2) Current college students, sophomore thru graduate status, accompanying their siblings (n = 16); (3) Counselors, employed at the high school level (n = 11); and (4) Parents, defined as grandparents, stepparents and guardians (n = 18).
-All participants were volunteers (N = 59) and the facilitator enjoys over 20 years of professional experience; two undergraduate research assistants assisted the facilitator.
+All Delphi groups were convened and conducted on the same day with participants attending a precollege exploration workshop in the Midwest.
+The four groups of participants included the following: (1) Prospective students, sophomores or juniors in high school (n=14); (2) Current college students, sophomore thru graduate status, accompanying their siblings (n=16); (3) Counselors, employed at the high school level (n=11); and (4) Parents, defined as grandparents, step-parents and guardians (n=18).
+All participants were volunteers and the facilitator enjoys over 20 years of professional experience.

-The researcher facilitated four open-ended Delphi groups and an open-forum.
+The researchers facilitated four open-ended Delphi groups and an open-forum.
 This process allowed each group of participants to discuss thoughts, concerns or feelings related to retrenchment.
 Each group was given a brief definition of retrenchment and the six research questions for discussion.
 Each group was informed that they were free to explore or discuss any additional issues that surfaced.
 In addition, the latter half of each group (after the first) was reserved for reviewing information from the previous groups and participants were encouraged to process the new information.
 Finally, all participants (N=59) were invited to review in totality the findings and "recommend or develop" an appropriate marketing plan for institutions of higher education.
-This final group was operationally defined and processed as an open-forum, given the n = 36, a subset of the original 59.
+This final group was operationally defined and processed as an openforum, given the N size of 36.
 All findings were then clustered according to conceptual areas.